RonaldSancho/RonaldSancho/README.md

 <h3 align="cemter">I am a systems engineering student</h3>

-I am currently finishing my degree in computer systems engineering.
+I am a recent graduate from Fidelitas University in Computer Systems Engineering.
 Both in the career and self-taught I have learned languages for FrontEnd and BanckEnd so I develop myself well as Full Stack Developer.
 I like to be constantly learning new technologies, creating solutions to current problems and listening to music.

 * 🌍  I'm based in Costa Rica
 * 🖥️  See my portfolio at [Ronald Portfolio](http://ronaldsancho.github.io/Portfolio_Ronald/)